jonascj/python-discord-bot-template/README.md

 Follow the steps as indicated in the screenshot below:
 ![Screenshot of obtaining oauth2 url](docs/discord-bot-oauth-link.png)

-In step 3 you need to select the following permissions:
+In step 4 you need to select the following permissions:
 * `Send Messages`
-* `Move Members` (optional, needed automatically move members to the same voice channel as the dequeuing admin)
+* `Read Messages/View Channels`

 ## Invite your bot to your server/guild
 1. Visit the copied OAuth2 URL (`https://discordapp.com/api/oauth2/auth...`)